AlexsLemonade/reproducible-research/docs/setup_instructions/windows_installation_instructions.md

 Restart your computer, then use the Windows Start menu to launch the **Ubuntu** app.

-When you launch Ubuntu App, the first thing you may see is that it has more work to do to finish the installation.
+When you launch the Ubuntu App, the first thing you may see is that it has more work to do to finish the installation.

 <img src="screenshots/windows/ubuntu_launch.png" alt="Ubuntu installing" width=200>